Austria open to F1 race with no spectators

 Austria currently has strict guidelines in place regarding entry to the country, requiring those arriving to self-isolate or prove via health certificates they do not carry coronavirus.

 "[Formula 1] is an international convoy in the best sense of the word.
-That must then be considered within the framework of the existing restrictions on entry and exit," Kolger said.
+That must then be considered within the framework of the existing restrictions on entry and exit," Kogler said.

 "I do not want to anticipate the need for an exemption here or there.
 It is only in principle that this will either be linked to isolation or to health certificates, which I know are now also possible.